ideaOwl/paths360-microproject/roles/extraction-analyses/readme.md

 **Week 1 Outcomes**
 - Be able to find the parallel stream of GPS data
   - Note: The footage comes off a Labpano Pilot Era camera, and the parallel stream is setup to be used by Google Street View to understand and draw the blue Google Street View lines
-- Identify libraries that can be used to extract and split the GPS data
+- Identify libraries (with pros/cons) that can be used to extract and split the GPS data
 - Meeting: We can share the different approaches people have found, and who will attempt which

 **Week 2 Outcomes**

 - Split the GPS data out
 - Visualize the GPS and other telemetric data (I believe height is included)
-- Identify libraries to modify the GPS data within the stream, ideally within the data itself
+- Identify libraries (with pros/cons) to modify the GPS data within the stream, ideally within the data itself

-- Identify libraries to extract GPS insights, from measures like speed to others that you can extrapolate yourself without a library
+- Identify libraries (with pros/cons) to extract GPS insights, from measures like speed to others that you can extrapolate yourself without a library

 - Meeting: We can compare the stream data and what people have found